 Expert SNIGDHA MISHRA answers:

-- A number of private abortion clinics exist in India.
+- Several private abortion clinics exist in India.
 Is it good or bad?

 It’s often noted that these private clinics act as abortion clinics.
 In India with female infanticide happening every day, such clinics prove to be safe havens for such evil.